 While employees of the Office of Administrative Hearings (OAH) cannot give legal advice or take an action that affects the decision in your case, they can answer questions and help resolve concerns.

+You may not request a hearing or file an appeal through this website.
 If you have a concern about the way OAH handled your case at any step of the process, or if you have a complaint against an OAH employee, including an Administrative Law Judge, we want to hear from you.

 Please understand that neither the Chief Administrative Law Judge nor Quality Assurance can intervene to change what happened in your case, and filing a Concern/Complaint will not result in a change to the decision that was made in your case.
 If you are dissatisfied with the decision that was made in your case, you may have a right to file an appeal.
 Your appeal rights are listed on your decision.
 There are strict deadlines and filing requirements that you must meet if you want to file an appeal.